JGrana01/chatai/README.md

 $ chatai both log
 ```

 There is a **special mode** while in chat - analyze while in chat.
-To invoke this mode, while at the chat prompt, enter just the word "analyze":
+To invoke this mode, while at the chat prompt, enter just the word "analyze".

+chatai will ask for the type of file and filename:

 ```
-Enter text and get both responses.

-    Enter q to exit this mode

 chat> analyze

 What type of file to analyze: